 In 2015 I was commissioned to create 5 sculptures riffing off of the themes in Henri Matisse’s painting “La Danse.”
 I knew I wanted to represent moving water in my interpretation, and the months that ensued between being commissioned and delivering the sculptures were filled with a maddening course of experimentation with materials, resin casting, and finally, perfecting a method of creating a “splash” effect in epoxy resin.

 In this tutorial I’m going to show you how to make resin look like it’s splashing out of a vessel.
-Note that if you prefer video format scroll to the end of this post for a video version of this dimensional resin casting method.
+Note that if you prefer a video format scroll to the end of this post for a video version of this dimensional resin casting method.

 Resin naturally looks kind of like water when you put it in a vessel but I have a method that creates the final effect that makes it look like the resin is splashing out.

 NOTE: this tutorial has been tested on Environmental Technology’s Easy Cast Epoxy Resin Results may vary if you are working with polyester Resin.